GNU-Ymir/Documentations/en/hello-world/README.md

 $ gyc hello.yr
 ```

-This command produce a binary `a.out` that can be executed
+This command produces a binary `a.out` that can be executed.

 ```bash
 $ ./a.out